 For more information on nested Xrefs, see our description of Xref attachments.

-If your drip area is still not reading the plants, open the original file that contains your planting plan (the planting drawing that you Xrefed into your irrigation drawing).
+If your drip area is still not reading the plants, it's possible that the plants have been disassociated with their data.
+Open the original file that contains your planting plan (the planting drawing that you Xrefed into your irrigation drawing).
 Run a Plant Schedule in that drawing.

 Check your Plant Schedule to confirm that the plants still have their data attached, and that they are actually project plants and not Concept Plants or Generic Plants.